aadhikeaswar/disease-management/README.md

 ## *How to run this application*

-Change the directory to  `diagnosis-app`.
+Change the directory to  `diagnosis-app` (found in the `front-end` branch).
 Then, run the following commands:

 ```
 npm install